percona/portal-doc/docs/advisors/checks/mongodb-chunk-imbalance.md

 To address chunk imbalance, you can:

 - **Select a good shard key:**
-The choice of shard key affects the creation and distribution of chunks across the available shards.
-While selecting the shard key, consider below points:
+The choice of shard key impacts the way chunks are created and distributed across the available shards.
+While selecting the shard key, consider the following factors:

 1. High Cardinality.
 2. Non-monotonic is nature.